wpiao/best-books-front-end/README.md

 ## Change Log
-04-24-2021 2:30pm PST - Started creating repo and building app
+04-24-2021 2:30pm PST - Started creating repo and building app 04-24-2021 3:10pm PST - Finished card 1 within Trello
+04-24-2021 3:45pm PST - Wrapped index.js with Auth0 and incorporated Auth0 into the App component

 <!-- Keep up to date with time stamps -->

 ## Credit and Collaborations